NetApp/netappdvp/README.md

     # create a location for the config files
     sudo mkdir -p /etc/netappdvp

-    # create the configuration file, see below for Data ONTAP NFS and iSCSI configuration examples
+    # create the configuration file, see below for more configuration examples
     cat << EOF > /etc/netappdvp/ontap-nas.json
     {
         "version": 1,